hylang/hy/CONTRIBUTING.rst

 - All incoming features should be accompanied with tests.

+- Generally there is no need to open an issue before submitting a PR.

 - Before you submit a PR, please run the tests and check your code against the style guide.
 You can do both of these things at once::